Frequently Asked Questions

 Up to 2 family members at one time may visit a client during scheduled visiting time.
-The number and age of visitors during visitation and participants during Family weekend are limited.
+The number and age of visitors during visitation and Family weekend are limited.
 Weekend visitation schedule is Sunday from 1:00-5:00 p.m.

 Are phone calls, cell phones, computers, or electronics permitted?

 You will have access to telephones on-unit.
 Your family can call the nursing station and leave a message, and our staff will give you the message as soon as possible.
 Since we provide phone services, we do not allow personal cell phones or electronic devices on-unit.
 We recommend that patients write down phone numbers that they will need during their stay.
 We recommend you set up vacation voicemails to inform potential callers that you will be unable to answer their calls at this time.
 If you have any communication or technological concerns, your case manager will be happy to help you come up with a solution.